juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

   <HSM>  A full HSM ID or an unambiguous prefix of an HSM ID

 Options:
-  -c, --cluster <CLUSTER>  URL to a cluster manager, which will execute the request [default: http://localhost:8079] -h, --help               Print help
+  -c, --cluster <CLUSTER>  URL to a cluster manager, which will execute the request.
+By default it will find a cluster manager using service discovery
+  -h, --help               Print help

 ```